evelbulgroz/udacity-public-transport-project/README.md

 - Back arrow in top nav does not work on iOS, but the browser's Back button does.
 Polymer element seems to not register the tap.

 ### Features/bug fixes/performance improvements
+* Migrate to angular-cli build system
+* Wrap content in centered container with a bit of left/right margin
 * Add mainfest.json so app can be launched from mobile device's home screen
 * Add option to LocalStorage to not check for preexistence before storing when we know db has just been cleared
 * Figure out how to navigate back from a child (i.e. detail) view that has been restored to its parent view, then implement for JourneyDetailsComponent